 Another professor confirmed this.
 “Truth or falsity by itself is not the only issue.
 Ventura must prove Kyle knew he was writing a lie, or acted recklessly in writing his account.”

 University of Minnesota professor Lawrence Jacobs told the Star-Tribune that Ventura always seems to try things “almost certain to fail or just plain without a reasonable chance of success.
 But I have also learned the lesson not to count Jesse out,” Jacobs said.
 “He is a magician, and whether it is politics, business or his latest TV career he has consistently surprised us.”
+Which concisely sums up what happened in the lawsuit.

 The director is filming an adaptation of the memoir that started this whole mess in the first place.
 Bradley Cooper will star as Chris Kyle.
 "Mr. Scruff Face" is not listed on the cast list.